 J.C.
-(John Charles) Ryle was born on May 10, 1816 in Cheshire, England.
+(John Charles) Ryle was born on May 10, 1816 Cheshire, England.
 He grew up in a nominally Christian home.
 His parents were members of the Church of England, but were never committed to it or to Christ.
 However, God began to work in J.C.'s heart when he was a young man.
 He became seriously ill with a chest infection and was confined to rest.
 During this time, he began to read the Scriptures seriously and to pray and eventually came to saving faith in Jesus Christ.
 Reflecting on his salvation, J.C. commented later, "Nothing to this day appeared to me so clear and distinct as my own sinfulness, Christ's preciousness, the value of the Bible, the absolute necessity of coming out of the world, [and] the need of being born again."

 He was ordained as a pastor and preacher in the Church of England in December 1841 at the age of 25 years old.
-He served as pastor in four congregations during his ministry.
+He served as pastor in four congregations during his time in ministry.
 He became well-known as a strong and Biblically sound teacher of the Scriptures.
 He preached many sermons and wrote many tracts (small booklets on various Bible topics) addressing contemporary issues of his day that he felt Christians needed to understand.
 He wrote several books, the most famous being the "Expository Thoughts on the Gospels."
-The "Expository Thoughts" is a book which gives a passage by passage explanation of the four gospels balancing solid scholarship with practical exhortation.
+The "Expository Thoughts" is a book which gives a verse by verse exposition of the four gospels balancing solid scholarship with simple practical exhortation.
 Ryle lived to be 84 years old and died on June 10, 1900 in Chidwall, England.

 J.C.
 Ryle was a man who loved Christ and loved his Word.
-He was a careful scholar who had a desire that Christians understand the practical applications of the Gospels based up a clear understanding of what the writers meant when they wrote them.
+He was a careful scholar who had a strong desire to help other Christians understand the Bible and its practical applications of the Gospels based upon a clear understanding of what the writers meant when they wrote them.